 Architect for success.
 Really bad days are going to happen, your architecture needs to be resilient.

 Touhill: I think we’re spending too much and not getting enough, we’re running at high risk.
-I thought Josh (Joshua Moses, OMB's director of federal cybersecurity performance) did a really good job on the report.
-We’ve got a long way to go, and were still about nine-and-a-half years behind schedule.
+I thought Josh [Moses, OMB's director of federal cybersecurity performance] did a really good job on the report.
+We’ve got a long way to go, and were still about 9.5 years behind schedule.

 And the biggest risk still is careless, negligence and indifference to policy, a poorly trained workforce, and lack of management attention.
 When was the last time you heard someone get fired because they made a big mistake in cyber?
 Accountability is key, and oversight is really important too.